marc527/practice_projects/README.md

 # practice_projects
-Just some code written for learning react and vue
+Just some codes written for learning react and vue